 Circuit Breaker and Fuse Safety

 Circuit breaker sizes and wire sizes go hand-in-hand.
 Never connect an electrical wire with an amperage rating less than the circuit breaker that is protecting it.
 For instance, if a wire is connected to a 20-amp circuit breaker, it needs to be rated for 20 amps also.
 Look on the outer sheath of the wire to determine what wire size it is.
 If a circuit breaker trips or a fuse blows, you can bet there is a problem somewhere.
 Continually resetting breakers and replacing fuses is not the answer to your problems.
-In fact, you are likely to have an electrical fire if you don't address the problem.
+You are likely to have an electrical fire if you don't address the problem.
 GFCI breakers can be used on circuits exposed to weather and areas prone to water.Continue to 5 of 13 below.

 05 of 13

-Ground Fault Circuit Interrupters For Safety
+Ground Fault Circuit Interrupters for Safety

 Ground fault circuit interrupters, called GFCI's, are used in bathrooms, kitchens, laundry rooms, basements, garages, and outdoors to protect the person using them.
-If there is a difference of potential in the circuit, the GFCI will trip and open the circuit so you won'r get electrocuted.
+If there is a difference of potential in the circuit, the GFCI will trip and open the circuit so you won't get electrocuted.
 They come equipped with a test and also a reset button.
 Monthly checks should be made to test the GFCI's for functionality.

 06 of 13